drausin/libri-experiments/experiments/exp01/README.md

 With the librarian memory usage under control, we doubled our load up to 512K UDP in trial 21.
 A few of the librarians had noticeably worse p95 latencies than the others, and closer inspection revealed that they were receiving up to 4x more Store queries than some of the other librarians.
-We also observed periodic RocksDB file operations (e.g., compaction) to have a non-trivial effect on the p95 latencies when they happen.
+We also observed periodic RocksDB file operations (e.g., flush & compaction) to have a non-trivial effect on the p95 latencies when they happen.

 In trial 22, we tested [libri #165](https://github.com/drausin/libri/pull/165), which fixes a bug we found upon digging into the ordering (or lack thereof) of peers when being queried from a